mikeevstropov/vuex-loopback/README.md

 - `item: object = null` - Persisted document.
 - `tempItem: object = null` - New or modified document.

-And the state of a document list.
+And the state of a multiple documents:

 - `items: object[] = []` - Loaded documents.